This recipe for Crispy Garlic Dill Pickles is a very simple one; if you love a crispy pickle, here’s my version for canning.

 - While the cucumbers are chilling in the ice water, fill your canning pot with water and bring to a full rolling boil.

-- In a large saucepan, add the vinegar and water, bring to a boil, reduce heat to simmer.
+- In a large saucepan, add the vinegar, salt and water, bring to a boil, reduce heat to simmer.

 - Prepare your canning jars, lids and rings according to the manufacturer's instructions.

 - Add the spices to each jar.

 - Drain the cucumbers and pack tightly into each jar.

 - Pour brine into each jar, leaving ½ inch head space.

 - Using a very hot towel, wipe the rims of the jars and apply the lids and rings.